-Whooping cough (or pertussis) is a serious disease that can lead to pneumonia, fits and brain damage from prolonged lack of oxygen.
-Those at the highest risk include:
+Whooping cough (pertussis) is a serious disease that can lead to pneumonia, fits and brain damage from a lack of oxygen, particularly in babies and young children.

-- babies under 6 months as they are not yet old enough to be fully vaccinated
+- babies under 6 months because they aren’t old enough to be fully vaccinated

 - people living in the same household as someone with whooping cough

-- people who have not had a whooping cough booster in 10 years.
+- people who have never been vaccinated or haven’t had a whooping cough booster in 10 years.

 Signs and Symptoms

-After that, severe coughing bouts begin to develop.
-These bouts usually end with a whooping noise as air is drawn back into the chest.
-They can also lead to gagging, vomiting and trouble breathing.
-The bouts of coughing may continue for many weeks even after treatment.
+As the disease progresses you may have severe coughing.
+This coughing usually ends with a whooping noise as you draw air back into your chest.
+You may also gag, vomit and have trouble breathing.
+You may continue coughing for many weeks after you have treatment.

 How it spreads